michaelfburke/earthquake-precursor/README.md

 ## Overview

-This repository contains the code used in the MSC dissertation "Deep-STOC: Deep Learning for Offshore Earthquake Prediction".
+This repository contains the code used in the MSC dissertation "Forecasting Offshore Earthquake Risks Using Deep Learning: An Analysis of Water Colour Anomalies in Spatiotemporal Satellite Data".
 The research focuses on predicting earthquakes in the Aegean Sea using remote sensing data from Copernicus' ocean colour changes.
 It presents a deep learning model, Deep-STOC, that uses a convolutional long short-term memory (ConvLSTM) architecture to process the spatiotemporal aspects of the data.

 ## Directory Structure